Shortland Street: Ireland

-‘‘Shortland Street’’ debuted on RTÉ One on 30 September 1997, commencing with episode 675, the season finale of season 3.
-It aired on weekdays at 17.30 for four years, before moving to 16.50 on 2 January 2001 after RTÉ began broadcasting ‘’Neighbours’’ at 17.30 on RTÉ Two.
+Shortland Street debuted on RTÉ One on 30 September 1997, commencing with episode 675, the season finale of season 3.
+It aired on weekdays at 17.30 for four years, before moving to 16.50 on 2 January 2001 after RTÉ began broadcasting Neighbours at 17.30 on RTÉ Two.
 In later years, it was shown in the mornings, with times varying between 11.00 and 12.30 due to RTÉ One’s flexible daytime schedule.
-In 2020, a repeat screening was added at 17.30 on RTÉ Two, with ‘‘Neighbours’’ following at 18.00.
+In 2020, a repeat screening was added at 17.30 on RTÉ Two, with Neighbours following at 18.00.

-Following the final episode of ‘’Neighbours’’ on RTÉ One on 3 August 2022, ‘‘Shortland Street’’ was moved into its former timeslot, airing weekdays at 14.00 on RTÉ One with a repeat at 18.00 on RTÉ Two.
-This scheduling pattern continued until 18 September 2023, when ‘‘Neighbours’’ returned to Irish television, resuming its previous 14.00 and 18.00 timeslots on RTÉ One and RTÉ Two respectively. ‘‘Shortland Street’’ subsequently moved back to a morning timeslot on RTÉ One only, with no repeat airing on RTÉ Two.
-Episodes broadcast within the past 30 days are available on the RTÉ Player.
+Following the final episode of Neighbours on RTÉ One on 3 August 2022, Shortland Street was moved into its former timeslot, airing weekdays at 14.00 on RTÉ One with a repeat at 18.00 on RTÉ Two.
+This scheduling pattern continued until 18 September 2023, when Neighbours returned to Irish television, resuming its previous 14.00 and 18.00 timeslots on RTÉ One and RTÉ Two respectively.
+Shortland Street subsequently moved back to a morning timeslot on RTÉ One only, with no repeat airing on RTÉ Two.

 Episodes broadcast in Ireland are approximately four years (around 1,000 episodes) behind the current broadcasts in New Zealand.
 RTÉ has aired the show continuously since 1997, making Ireland one of the few countries to have screened the series without interruption since its debut.
-While RTÉ does not censor strong language, some graphic scenes are occasionally edited.